-1. This matter arises as a result of Regent Place, LLC ("Regent Place") and Robert Riccardi's (hereinafter collectively "Defendants") failure to comply with a lead notice of violation that has, by operation of law, become a final compliance order ("Compliance Order") of the Rhode Island Department of Health ("RIDOH").
-The Defendants own and/or operate a rental income property located at 51 Wealth Avenue, Apartment 2, in Providence, Rhode Island ("the property").
-The RIDOH Compliance Order was issued after a child living in the property tested positive for an elevated blood lead level ("EBLL") and a RIDOH inspection found the presence of lead in violation of state law ("lead hazards") in the child's home.
-1
+1. This matter arises as a result of the failure of Sherry Alicea, formerly known as Sherry Lynn Gledhill, and Gabriel Alicea (hereinafter "Defendants") to comply with multiple lead notices of violation that have, by operation of law, become final compliance orders of the Rhode Island Department of Health ("RIDOH").
+The Defendants own and/or operate a property located at 202 Ward Street, Apartment 1, in Woonsocket, Rhode Island ("the property").
+The RIDOH compliance order was issued after a child living in the property was lead poisoned and a RIDOH-initiated inspection found the presence of lead in violation of state law ("lead hazards") in the child's home.1

-1 To safeguard the child's identity and protected health information this Complaint does not include the identity of the poisoned child or information that could enable an individual to surmise the identity of the poisoned child.
+1 To safeguard the child's identity and protected health information, this Complaint does not include the identity of the poisoned child or information that could enable an individual to surmise the identity of the poisoned child.

-- 2. The Compliance Order became effective as a final agency order by operation of law following Defendants' failure to request an administrative hearing in response to a second notice of violation ("NOV") issued by RIDOH.
+- The compliance order became effective as a final agency order by operation of law following Defendants' failure to request an administrative hearing in response to a second notice of violation issued by RIDOH.
 See R.I.
 Gen. Laws § 23-24.6-23; 216 R.I.
 Code R. § 50-15-3.19.11. - 3.
-The violations outlined in the NOV risk the health of the property's tenants, particularly children. - 4.
-RIDOH is alerted by a certified lab when children test positive for lead poisoning during their routine pediatrician check-ups.
+The violations outlined in the notice of violation risk the health of any tenants of the property, particularly children. - 4.
+RIDOH is alerted by health care providers when children test positive for lead poisoning.
 In the event that a child tests positive for lead poisoning, RIDOH then categorizes each positive test by the severity of the poisoning, either a blood lead level ("BLL") below 5 micrograms per deciliter (μg/dL), a BLL between 5 and 9 μg/dL, or a BLL over 10 μg/dL.
-The higher the BLL, the more severe the lead poisoning, with any BLL over 5 μg/dL being considered an elevated blood lead level. - 5.
+The higher the BLL, the more severe the lead poisoning; RIDOH considers any BLL over 5 μg/dL to be an elevated blood lead level. - 5.
 According to the CDC, no safe blood lead level has been identified; therefore, any level of lead in the blood is harmful to children.
 Lead exposure even at low levels damages the brain and nervous system, increases a child's risk of developing permanent learning disabilities, reduces concentration and attentiveness, slows growth and development, and causes behavioral problems that may extend into adulthood.
 Damage to a child's brain and nervous system from lead exposure can also cause future hearing and speech complications.
 Lead poisoning can affect nearly every system in the child's body. - 6.
 Children are at the greatest risk of lead exposure in older homes that have lead paint.
 Children are most often exposed to lead paint when they place in their mouths objects or their own fingers that have lead particles or dust on them.
 Lead dust particles can come from the soil outside the home, from damaged paint inside the home, or from the friction of lead-painted surfaces like windows or doors.
 Child lead poisonings are completely preventable with the removal of lead hazards.
-For this reason, the Rhode Island General Assembly enacted a statutory framework to ensure that lead hazards are remediated by property owners in this state.
+For this reason, the Rhode Island General Assembly enacted a statutory framework to ensure that property owners remediate lead hazards.